Brazil rises to No. 2 in coronavirus cases, suffers 1,001 new deaths

-RIO DE JANEIRO (Reuters) - Brazil overtook Russia on Friday in terms of the number of coronavirus cases, having registered 330,890 people who have contracted the virus, second only to the United States.
+RIO DE JANEIRO, May 22 (Reuters) - Brazil overtook Russia on Friday in terms of the number of coronavirus cases, having registered 330,890 people who have contracted the virus, second only to the United States.

 Brazil registered 1,001 daily coronavirus deaths on Friday, taking total deaths to 21,048, according to the health ministry.